Chris Thorburn: Playing career

 Enjoying a career year during the 2010–11 season and in his fourth year with the Thrashers, Thorburn was signed to a three-year contract extension on February 26, 2011.
 On June 30, 2014, the Winnipeg Jets re-signed Thorburn to a three-year, $3.6 million contract extension.

 On June 21, 2017, as an impending free agent from the Jets, he was left exposed and claimed by the Vegas Golden Knights in the 2017 NHL expansion draft.
 For selecting Thorburn the Jets traded their first-round pick in the 2017 NHL entry draft and a third-round pick in the 2019 NHL entry draft in exchange for Columbus' first-round pick in the 2017 NHL entry draft which was previously acquired by the Golden Knights.
 Although being selected by the Golden Knights in the expansion draft, Thorburn would become a free agent.
 On July 1, 2017, he signed a two-year, $1.8 million deal with the St. Louis Blues.

 In the 2018–19 season, Thorburn made one appearance with the Blues before he was placed on waivers and re-assigned to AHL affiliate, the San Antonio Rampage, for the majority of the campaign.
 Thorburn was later recalled by the Blues, and despite not playing he was a part of the extended roster in the playoffs as the Blues claimed their first Stanley Cup in franchise history.

 Thorburn announced his retirement on June 22, 2020, via a written statement released by the NHLPA.
 In an NHL career that spanned from 2006 to 2019, Thorburn scored 134 points in 801 career NHL games.

 Personal life

 Thorburn is married to Sara Thorburn and they have two children together.
 After their oldest child was diagnosed with autism, the couple began organizing fundraisers to raise money for special education programs at schools.
-In 2018, they raised $20,000 towards their son's local special needs teacher at Flynn Park Elementary School.
+In 2018, they raised $20,000 towards their son's local special education teacher at Flynn Park Elementary School.